This reading is also available in PDF.

 Typically, some portion of the preconditions and postconditions are expressed with formulae or code.

 How do you decide what preconditions and postconditions to write?
 It takes some practice to get good at it.
-We usually start by thinking about what inputs we are sure it works on and what inputs we are sure that it doesn't work on.
-We then try to refine that understanding so that for any value someone presents, we can easily decide which category is appropriate.
+I usually start by thinking about what inputs I'm sure it works on and what inputs I'm sure that it doesn't work on.
+I then try to refine my understanding so that for any value someone presents to me, I can easily decide which category is appropriate.

-For example, if we design a procedure to work on numbers, our general sense is that it will work on numbers, but not on the things that are not numbers.
-Next, we start to think about what kinds of number it won't work on.
+For example, if I design a procedure to work on numbers, my general sense is that it will work on numbers, but not on the things that are not numbers.
+Then I start to think about what kinds of number it won't work on.
 For example, will it work correctly with real numbers, with imaginary numbers, with negative numbers, with really large numbers?
-As we reflect on each case, we refine our understanding of the procedure, and get closer to writing a good precondition.
+As I reflect on each case, I refine my understanding of the procedure, and get closer to writing a good precondition.

 The postcondition is a bit more tricky.
-We try to phrase what we expect of the procedure as concisely and clearly as we can, frequently using math, code when it's clearer than the math, and English when we can't quite figure out what math or code to write.
-But we always remember, consciously or subconsciously, that English is ambiguous, so we try to use formal notations whenever possible.
+I try to phrase what I expect of the procedure as concisely and clearly as I can, using math when I can, code when it's clearer than the math, and English when I can't quite figure out the math or code.
+But I always remember, in the back of my mind, that English is ambiguous, so I try to use formal notations whenever possible.

 Let us first consider a simple procedure that squares its input value and that restricts that value to an integer.
 Here is one possible set of documentation for an environment in which there is a limit to the size of integers.